adipro/starter-academic/content/project/compressible-wec/index.md

 Compressible or variable-volume wave energy converters are a type of wave energy converters that expands and contracts under the action of the waves.
 Owing to their unconventional modes of motion, such devices can have superior properties than rigid devices.
-In terms of their interactions with the waves, these wave energy converters require a generalised-mode approach of describing their motions.
+To model their interactions with the waves, a generalised-mode approach is required to describe the motions of these wave energy converters.